ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 ## Decapsulation Algorithm

-After removing any external framing (for example, the ASN.1 OCTET STRING if the CMW is carried in a certificate extension {{DICE-arch}}), the CMW decoder does a 1-byte lookahead, as illustrated in the following pseudo code, to decide how to decode the remainder of the byte buffer:
+Once any external framing is removed (for example, if the CMW is carried in a certificate extension), the CMW decoder performs a 1-byte lookahead to determine how to decode the remaining byte buffer.
+The following pseudo-code illustrates this process:

 ~~~
 func CMWTypeSniff(b []byte) (CMW, error) {